Andrettin/Wyrmsun/readme.txt

 - Added new border graphics (by Jinn).
 - Fixed issue with textures to being reset properly when changing the scale mode without restarting.
 - Borders being shown on water is now optional (off by default).
+- When a building location is being chosen, tiles are now overlaid with their owner's color.

 * Status Effects
 - The duration of harmful status effect is now reduced semi-randomly depending on the levels of the caster and the target (if both are organic units).